Báez returns, Mets snap Dodgers’ 9-game win streak, 7-2

 TRAINER’S ROOM

 Mets: Báez had been out since Aug.
-10. New York went 3-8 without him. … SS Francisco Lindor should return early this week from his five-week absence with a right oblique strain, manager Luis Rojas said. … Davis stayed in the game after being hit on the hand by a bad-hop grounder in the fourth.
+10. New York went 3-8 without him. … Lindor should return early this week from his five-week absence with a right oblique strain, Rojas said. … Davis stayed in the game after being hit on the hand by a bad-hop grounder in the fourth.

 Dodgers: Mookie Betts (right hip) will participate in a simulated game Monday and probably Tuesday.
 Los Angeles hopes to activate the former MVP on Thursday.